 Solutions to some challenges

-Unfortunately, no all-encompassing solutions for aforementioned problems exist.
+Unfortunately, no all-encompassing solutions for the mentioned problems exist.
 However, for each of the problems and goals of the backend security design, there are numerous components and techniques that we might use.

 We can divide the new protection solutions into few classes:

 - Encryption: searching, indexing, encrypted query databases;